prajwalkm/Commands/README.md

    If you are using zsh and have the EXTENDED_GLOB option enabled, the caret symbol won't work.
 You can use ~1 instead.

    git checkout $(git rev-list -n 1 HEAD -- "$file")~1 -- "$file"

+3.if local branch has changes and commited, but you dont need changes but mach with branhc in server

+  git fetch origin/develop
+  git reset --hard origin/develop

+  this removes the local changes in branch and mergers with origin